 What does “kaban” mean in Japanese?

 Native speakers say “kaban” to mean ‘bag’ in Japanese.
-Very simple.
-Probably, many Japanese learners know this word well as it is quite often used in Japanese daily conversations.
-In this blog post, however, I will explain this word in detail based on its kanji expression.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain this word in detail based on its kanji character.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “kaban” more clearly.
+My explanations would help Japanese learners understand “kaban” more clearly.
 Then, let’s get started!

 Contents